Campus Dietary Options

 Institutions of higher education hold a responsibility to foster campuses wherein students can reasonably access basic needs.
 Included in these needs are dietary options which align with students’ preferences and requirements, either due to medical circumstances, personal choice, or religion.
 This position paper recommends which concepts should be applied when addressing the need for religiously sensitive dietary options.

-On intersectionality of RSSIs with other identities
+Intersectionality of RSSIs with other identities

 Religious, secular, and spiritual identities (RSSIs), and even the more simplistic phrasing of religious identities, are quite often left off lists and analyses of intersectional elements.
 In order to fully advance equity and inclusion for all in society, intersectionality must dig deeper both to consider RSSIs and to understand how Christian supremacy is, in many ways, the foundation upon which other oppressions have been built.
 This position paper presents the considerations that should be made when integrating RSSIs into intersectionality analyses.

-On offices for RSSIs
+Offices for RSSIs

 Higher education provides administrative oversight and advocacy for those entities and identities it sees as valuable.
 Yet, institutions have often ignored religious, secular, and spiritual identities (RSSIs), either closing offices that advocate for various RSSI groups or simply failing to create offices and staffing roles to support this area of identity.
 The reorganization and establishment of offices, positions, and general institutional structures and resources can be an effective method for dismantling longstanding forms of white Christian privilege, as well as demonstrate overtly the values of institutions to providing an inclusive climate for diverse campus community.